clintgibler/codegrep/README.md

 ### Idea
-codesearch uses various parsers to tokenize source code files and stores the results in an elasticsearch cluster.
+codegrep uses various parsers to tokenize source code files and stores the results in an elasticsearch cluster.
 This allows us to perform structured searches - for example - in current implementation, you can restrict searches to identifiers. (there by not matching comments etc)

 ### Development setup